aarron-lee/SimpleDeckyTDP/README.md

 Note that ryzenadj is NOT necessary if you plan on using a [ryzenadj override](#custom-tdp-method).

+ChimeraOS, Bazzite Deck Edition, and NobaraOS Deck edition, should already have ryzenadj pre-installed.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.

 e.g.